anson416/useful-commands/README.md

 git clone https://<pat>@github.com/<username>/<repo_name>.git
 ```

-To learn more about how to generate Personal Access Token (PAT), please visit [How to clone a private repository from GitHub](https://www.educative.io/answers/how-to-clone-a-private-repository-from-github).
+For more information on how to generate Personal Access Token (PAT), visit [How to clone a private repository from GitHub](https://www.educative.io/answers/how-to-clone-a-private-repository-from-github).

 ### Show uncommitted changes